SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Ticketing_Gateway.md

 The fields **Email to**, **Email CC** and **SMS to** should be configured with the index of the column that is mapped (in the **Column Mapping** table) to the field that holds that information for each ticket..
 The field **Email Structure** should contain a semicolon-separated list of column indexes to be sent in the e-mail.

-If the **Title in Email** parameter is enabled, the driver will include the value in the 'Title' Column in the email subject.
+If the **Title in Email** parameter is enabled, the connector will include the value in the 'Title' Column in the email subject.

 ### Add Tickets